-NAHA has been gearing up for winter by delivering more truckloads of food, blankets, warm clothing, mattresses, etc. We collect winter clothing all year, so when the cold winds start blowing we already have products to take to them.
-See below at some of the terrific food we have been taking to the communities on the Reservations!
+NAHA has been gearing up for winter by delivering more truckloads of food, blankets, warm clothing, etc. We will be delivering brand new mattresses here in the next few weeks to Native American families and elders who desperately need them.
+We need to prepare them for the start of winter when the winds start blowing and the temperatures are in the single digits or colder!
+See below for some of the terrific food we have been taking to the communities on the Reservations!

 - Over 80% unemployment;

 - Not enough food to last through the end of the month;

 - Ramshackle housing with little or no insulation to ward off the cold;